 NAMA's residential delivery programme seeks to enhance the value of secured assets while addressing the serious housing supply shortages in Ireland.
 NAMA works with its debtors and receivers through all stages of the residential development process, where this is the commercially optimal asset strategy.
-An important part of the programme is to prepare development sites for future private residential construction.
-Over 92% of the residential land originally secured to NAMA has now been built on, refinanced, or sold.
+An important part of the programme is to prepare suitable sites for future private residential development.
+Over 94% of the residential land by area originally secured to NAMA has now been built on, refinanced, or sold.